mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 - <a href="https://ssl.jspacesystems.or.jp/ersdac/GDEM/E/index.html" target="_blank"> Japan Space Systems </a>
 - <a href="http://www.vito-eodata.be/PDF/portal/Application.html" target="_blank">1 Km Spot vegetation Data (over Africa for example) </a>

-Within earthexplorer for example, the left-hand side panel has all the search tools for data selection.
-Use the polygon tool to drag the map to the area of interest, and then draw the area.
+Within earth explorer for example, the left-hand side panel has all the search tools for data selection.
+Use the polygon tool to drag the map to the area of interest, then draw the area.

-The combination of different bands present in satellite data that you want for visualization should always depend on the type of the application you are using them for.
+The combination of different bands present in satellite data for visualization should always depend on the type of the application you are using.
 In this case, the application is vegetation.
-QGIS, a free and open source GIS tool can be use or other for raster operations and data visualization using different band combinations.
+QGIS, a free and open-source GIS tool can be used or other for raster data operations and data visualization using different band combinations.

-# Detecting Mt Kenya wildfire from space
+# Detecting Mt.
+Kenya wildfires from space

-Do you recall from the react app at the top of this page that use NASA API to track wildfires and plot them on Google? you are fine here, because you are going to use Google Earth Engine to assess wildfires.
-You can drag and move the point by holding it to wherever you want onto the earth(where are fire).

-So once you've opened up Engine, the first thing that you're going to set are two variables.
-The first variable is the location of the burning area of your choice.
-I am interested in the Mt Kenya Wildfire.
+After opening Engine, it’s important to set two variables.
+The first is the location of the burning area, such as the Mt.
+Kenya Wildfire.

 ```javascript
 // imports (2 entries)